halfwaytonowhere/Creator_Recipe_Manager/README.md

 The project implements a system that helps create recipes and make it possible to put changes into them.
 In the first menu, the user can choose from 4 options:
- - Modify an existing recipe
+ - Modify an existing recipe,
- - Add a new recipe
+ - Add a new recipe,
- - View a list of recipes and them pick one and see ingridients and instructions to them
+ - View a list of recipes and them pick one and see ingridients and instructions to them,
- - Exit the program
+ - Exit the program.
 After selecting the option to change an existing recipe, a submenu is displayed what the user can make changes such as:
- - Change the name of a recipe
+ - Change the name of a recipe,
- - Adding a new component
+ - Adding a new component,
- - Removal of an existing component
+ - Removal of an existing component,
- - Return to the main menu
+ - Return to the main menu.
 To add a new recipe, select "add a new recipe" from the main menu.
 The first value to enter will be Category = {1 = Appetizers, 2 = Main course, 3 = Desserts}.
 After selecting the category, enter the name of the recipe.
 You can start entering the ingredients of a given recipe one by one, confirming each with the enter character.